Or How the Speed-clip Lost Its Mojo

 The original quickdraw was the product of trad route desperation.
 And had nothing whatever to do with “sport” climbing—which hadn’t yet been introduced (1983).

 The next pitch looks gnarly.
 You see a pin up there—or a possible nut slot—but, jeez, no place to rest while clipping the piece and wrestling up a bight of rope for the final clip.
 Maybe there’s a quicker way—a lesson from the Old West—and so the “quickdraw” was born.

-Thus, be prepared: In advance, before committing, clip one sling end to your harness and the other free end to the rope.
-Then, at the pin, it’s just one quick draw from your harness to the piece.
+Thus, be prepared: In advance, before committing, clip one sling end to your gear loop and the other free end to the rope.
+Then, at the pin, it’s just one quick draw from your gear loop to the piece.
 No wrestling with the rope.

 To illustrate how well this works I commend you to the following memory of my climbing partner of forty years—Wes Grace:

 I’ve known Bill since 1970 at which time he was an icon to me.
 After a year or so he

 deigned actually to climb with me.
 From that humble start our relationship grew from mentor and novice to camaraderie.
 It was now possible for me to make suggestions.

 Some time around 1980 we walked down the carriage road.
 Bill was reflective and silent.
 Eventually he looked up and said, “You know, I’ve been thinking about leading High Exposure.
 I don’t know if I am up to it, but if I wait any longer I certainly won’t do it.